ritwik12/Virtual-Assistant/README.md

 ![calendar](https://user-images.githubusercontent.com/20038775/33027865-4b6d5f28-ce3a-11e7-8376-ac16e9da8606.png)
 # Emails

-In order to send emails via gmail using Virtual-Assistant, yoo need to allow acces from less secure apps on you gmail account.
+In order to send emails using Virtual-Assistant, you need to allow access from less secure apps on your gmail account.
+Open your gmail account on any browser, click on profile pick and then `Google account`.
+In the tab `Security` you have to activate the parameter `Allow access from less secure apps`.

 # Help